brettshollenberger/codecabulary/Setting Up RSpec.md

 # Setting Up RSpec

+This article describes the RSpec setup process in both Ruby and Rails.
+After setting up in whichever environment you'll be developing in, we recommend you check out [Writing Specs in RSpec](https://github.com/brettshollenberger/ruby_wiki/blob/master/Writing%20Specs%20in%20RSpec.md), and then move on to [RSpec Methods](https://github.com/brettshollenberger/ruby_wiki/blob/master/RSpec%20Methods.md).

 #### In Plain Ruby:

-Conventionally, you'll establish the following file structure:
+* Conventionally, you'll establish the following file structure:

 		> application_root
 			- .rspec